 A young disabled mother was enticed into moving to Georgia with her little girl to live with her new partner in early 2020.
 This mother and her child now need our help!

-We are in need of a medical expert to explain to the court about Paige’s medical needs, about the severe pain she is in and about the treatment that is needed around her disability.
+Paige’s medical needs around her disability are front and center now that she has been released, but her insurance benefits have not yet been approved in Georgia where she must reside for now.
 With the proper therapy, she can improve functionality, feel better and also be her best self for her daughter.
 Her condition has been going downhill while incarcerated and she is in terrible pain.

 Why does Paige need our help – what happened?